 What Are The Best Domains To Buy?

-Something else that you want to consider is to not choose something that sounds shady or untrustworthy.
+Something else you’ll want to consider is to not choose something that sounds shady or untrustworthy.
 The goal is to create something that can be developed over time, so choosing the right name is important.

-If you’re trying to add keywords to your domain name, make sure you don’t go overboard!
+If you’re trying to add keywords (terms people will tap into Google when searching for a business like yours) to your domain name, make sure you don’t go overboard.
 It’s better to have something short and simple that accurately represents your brand.
-We recommend keeping your domain under 15 characters and avoid using numbers unless it is specifically apart of your brand.
+We recommend keeping your domain under 15 characters and avoid using numbers – unless they are specifically a part of your brand.

 Another tip we would suggest is to avoid double letters or hyphens in your domain.
 It makes your domain much more complicated.
 For example, if your website is classset.com, you will probably lose traffic because of typos.
 Avoiding double or triple letters like this will keep it simple and easier to type and remember.